-When considering correspondence at the level of individual children, we derived two metrics: the Linguistic Proportion (Canonical+Non-Canonical)/(all non-Junk vocalizations); and the Canonical Proportion (Canonical)/(all linguistic vocalizations).
+When considering correspondence at the level of individual children, we derived two metrics: the Linguistic Proportion (Canonical+Non-Canonical)/(all non-Junk labels); and the Canonical Proportion (Canonical)/(all linguistic labels).

+It was important for generalizability purposes to examine data from children with variable biological age, mental age, and vocal maturity levels.
+We therefore included a group of low-risk control infants, who are close to the population most commonly sampled in studies using LENA® (see meta-analyses in Wang et al., 2020; Cristia et al., 2020); as well as children who had been diagnosed with Angelman syndrome and whose ages spanned a wide age range.
+Some previous work had shown that vocal development proceeded differently among children with an Angelman syndrome diagnosis when compared to a normative sample (Hamrick et al., 2019; Hamrick & Tonnsen, 2019).
+Generally, studies on vocal development among children with genetic disorders reveal lower volubility and lower prevalence of canonical syllables (Belardi et al., 2017; Rankine et al., 2017; see also Roche et al., 2018 for a review of retrospective video analysis of children diagnosed with Autism Spectrum Disorder, Rett Syndrome, or Fragile X, documenting these and other vocal characteristics).
+Low volubility is one of the contexts in which daylong recordings may be particularly advantageous over alternative recording methods (see Rankine et al., 2017 for discussion), since it is challenging to measure vocal development accurately based on shorter recordings (as the child may not vocalize at all in a 1-2h recording).
+Additionally, the ideal method is sensitive not only to the large changes that occur over normative development, but also to the potentially smaller individual differences found among children.
+Such a level of sensitivity is important if these methods are ever to be used to detect potential effects of intervention.

+Returning to our overall predictions with these goals in mind, we were particularly interested in describing potential differences in accuracy of derived metrics as a function of our two participant groups.
 Previous work suggests that children with Angelman syndrome show decreases in Canonical Proportion with age, whereas in typically-developing infants, conversely, the Canonical Proportion was expected to increase with age (Hamrick et al., 2019; Hamrick & Tonnsen, 2019).
 Although we could not rely on previous work to make predictions regarding the Linguistic Proportion, we reasoned that we should observe an increase in the Linguistic Proportion for both populations.
 More specific to our research aims, we checked the degree to which laboratory and citizen science annotations converged at the child level by using correlations across the two.

 Methods

 All analyses and key data are available for reproduction on OSF (https://osf.io/57yha/).
 Computer code used to collect the Zooniverse judgments is available from GitHub (Semenzin & Cristia, 2020).
-This manuscript is reproducible thanks to the use of RMd (Baumer & Udwin, 2015) and Papaja (Aust & Barth, 2017) on R (Team & others, 2013).
+This manuscript is reproducible thanks to the use of RMd (Baumer & Udwin, 2015) and Papaja (Aust & Barth, 2017) on R (R Core Team & others, 2013).